oils-for-unix/oils/doc/ref/chap-expr-lang.md

 ### re-chars

-Oils usually invokes the `libc` POSIX extended regex (ERE) engine in UTF-8 mode, which generally matches by "code points".
+Oils usually invokes the `libc` POSIX extended regex (ERE) engine in the UTF-8 unicode mode, which generally matches by "code points".

 This mode is backwards compatible only with the 7-bit ASCII character byte codes 1-127: